Table of Contents

 No, it is corrected only with surgery to ensure normal urine and sexual function.

 When is the best time to correct chordee in a child?

 There is no consensus on the best age for paediatric chordee repair.
 The best time is before the child becomes aware of himself, to minimize the psychosocial effects of the condition and its treatment.
 Classically, surgery was proposed to be done from 6 to 18 months old although there is no current good evidence for that.
 When the child presents at an older age, I recommend repair as soon as it is possible.
 The outcome is similar in terms of wound recovery and appearance.

 What happens during the surgery?

 Chordee repair is performed under general anaesthesia.
 The aims are to repair the excess curvature (chordee), ensure the urinary opening is at the tip of the penis, and repair any rotation anomaly.
 An artificial erection test is performed to determine the severity of chordee.
 Depending on the extent of the bent penis, multiple layers need to be repaired, see Figure 1.
-If the urinary passage (urethra) is foreshortened, it needs lengthening and repair (urethroplasty).
-A urinary stent may be inserted as part of the surgery.
+If the urinary passage (urethra) is shortened, it needs lengthening and repair (urethroplasty).
+A urinary catheter will be inserted as part of the surgery.
 A dressing is placed over the penis.
 The final outcome is a normal penis on erection and a circumcised appearance.

 How is the follow up care post chordee repair?